Bruno Casciaro*, Francesca Ghirga, Deborah Quaglio and Maria Luisa Mangoni* Pages 429 - 438 ( 10 )

 Antimicrobial peptides, antibiotic-resistance, drug delivery, nanoparticles, AMPs, nanoformulation.

-Center for Life Nano Science, Istituto Italiano di Tecnologia, Rome, Center for Life Nano Science, Istituto Italiano di Tecnologia, Rome, Department of Chemistry and Technology of Drugs, Sapienza University of Rome, Laboratory affiliated to Pasteur Italia-Fondazione Cenci Bolognetti, Department of Biochemical Sciences, Sapienza University of Rome
+Center for Life Nano Science, Istituto Italiano di Tecnologia, Rome, Center for Life Nano Science, Istituto Italiano di Tecnologia, Rome, Department of Chemistry and Technology of Drugs, Sapienza University of Rome, Rome, Laboratory affiliated to Pasteur Italia-Fondazione Cenci Bolognetti, Department of Biochemical Sciences, Sapienza University of Rome, Rome